niro-pathi/CSharpPath/README.md

 [CSharpFundamentals L02] Lesson 02 : Decision and Iteration Statements in C#
 	- Working with Boolean Values
 	- Working with relational Operators and logical operators
     - Making decisions with if statements
+	- Using Switch statement